MoustafaAttia/GreenFlux/README.md

 # GreenFluxAPI

-This repository for Public Holiday Optimizer Assignment.
+This repository for Public Holiday Optimizer.

 ## Technologies used